ammarhuss/RWP/README.md

 # Empirical results
 Empirical results correspond to results obtained when using the trips collected from OSRM, these trips will represent the movemenet of the user.
 Still to calculate the empirical HO rate we need to generate locations for the base stations (BSs) as a Poisson Point Process (PPP) with a density \lambda.
 To perform this simulation, please use the script "HORate_empirical.m" found in the collected data folder.
 The results will correspond to the "Empirial data" curve found in Figs.2 and 3 in [1].

+# Acknowledgement
+This work was supported in part by the Natural Sciences and Engineering Research Council (NSERC) of Canada and in part by Ericsson Canada.